 Just as certain people are natural painters while others can’t draw a stick figure, some people are naturally good at reading the Tarot.
 The best Tarot readers understand that no card has any one meaning, but rather is a metaphor for a variety of interpretations.

 The person asking the reader a question is called the Querent.
-Querents might ask specific questions: “When will I meet my soul mate?” or “Will I win the lottery?”
-They might ask about the world: “What’s going to happen in the year 2005?” or “Will any film ever top Lord of the Rings?”
+Querents might ask specific questions: “When will I meet my soulmate?” or “Will I win the lottery?”
+They might ask about the world: “What’s going to happen in the year 2020?” or “Will any webseries ever top Game of Thrones?”
 Specific Tarot spreads can address different types of questions, such as how to set a goal, make a decision, or find a solution to a problem.
-Readings can span a time frame (“What’s going to happen in my life this year?”) or reveal a message (“What’s my purpose or mission in life?”).
+Readings can give you specific insights that you may need at differnt time frame (“What’s going to happen in my life this year?”) or reveal a message (“What’s my purpose or mission in life?”).